coderefinery/presentations/2023-rsecon.md

 - **Join as observer** to see how we teach and organize
 - Co-organize, co-create, **co-teach** with us

+TODO: check these points, what do we want/need?

 ---

 ## News, support and social media